 Enabling the Cylindrical Fence in Mission Planner¶

 To enable Fences, go to the Mission Planner full parameter list (CONFIG->Full Parameter Tree), search for items with

-Polygon fence type includes the circular fences specified in the Inclusion/Exclusion fence list.
-The simple home centered CIRCLE fence is a separate fence.
+Polygon FENCE_TYPE fences includes circular fences, as well as polygonal shapes, as specified in the Inclusion/Exclusion fence list.
+This simple home centered “TINCAN” fence is a separate fence.
 Rover ignores altitudes, if set.